 When I created my chili bar several years ago I never dreamed it would get such a tremendous response.
 It’s been the gift that keeps on giving, as readers flock to it year after year.
 I certainly hope you’ll find just as much inspiration in the soup bar I’ve designed below.

-For starters, this soup bar idea would be fantastic for a game day party, a casual baby/bridal shower luncheon, movie or game night, or any casual get-together with friends or family.
-Remember, you don’t always need a “reason” to entertain at home!
+For starters, these soup bar ideas would be fantastic for a game day party, a casual baby or bridal shower luncheon, movie or game night, or any casual get-together with friends or family.
+Remember, you don’t always need a “reason” to throw a party!

 This food bar pairs smooth flavorful soups with a delicious variety of grilled cheese tartines.
 The tartines are an updated take on the classic grilled cheese sandwich, and I highly recommend them.